When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 VPNs offer various functionalities, such as unblocking websites, facilitating torrent downloads, and ensuring a secure and seamless online gaming experience.
 In this TunnelBear review, we spill the beans on how it performs in these key areas.

-No, TunnelBear isn't good for streaming, and it doesn't rank as the best streaming VPN at the moment.
-While it can work its magic on certain US streaming services, star players like Hulu, Disney Plus, Prime Video, Max, and BBC iPlayer seem to be a tough crowd.
+No, TunnelBear isn't a reliable streaming VPN.
+It can work its magic on certain US streaming services, but star players like Hulu, Disney Plus, Prime Video, Max, and BBC iPlayer seem to be a tough crowd.
+Netflix US is tricky, too, although we did find our way into Netflix's UK and Canada libraries.

 For non-US streaming platforms, here's a little preview of what this VPN can unblock:

 We also have to add that configuring TunnelBear on your router isn't an option.
 Streaming on your smart TVs is also off the table due to the absence of dedicated apps for Firestick or Android TV.
-Considering these limitations, TunnelBear may not be the ideal choice for streaming.
+With all these limitations, it's hard to recommend TunnelBear for media streaming.

-While TunnelBear offers a kill switch, which is a handy feature for torrenting, it leaves us in the dark about P2P support and other torrenting perks like port forwarding or SOCKS5 servers.
-The absence of these details in the app settings leads us to assume that these features may not be part of TunnelBear's offerings.
-So, if you need more torrenting options, check out our article on the best torrenting VPN.
+TunnelBear does offer a kill switch, which is a handy feature for torrenting.
+However, it leaves us in the dark about P2P support and other torrenting features like port forwarding or SOCKS5 servers.
+Since these options aren’t in the settings, TunnelBear likely doesn’t support them.
+If you need something more torrent-friendly, check out our guide on the best torrenting VPN.

 TunnelBear uses the most secure VPN protocols and the best possible encryption.
 In addition, it truly doesn’t store any of your personal data.
 Our Score: 9/10